MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-identity/manage-security-alerts.md

 - Microsoft 365 Defender
 - Defender for Identity

-This article explains the basics of how to work with [Microsoft Defender for Identity](/defender-for-identity) security alerts in the [Microsoft 365 Defender](/microsoft-365/security/defender/microsoft-365-defender) portal.
+This article explains the basics of how to work with [Microsoft Defender for Identity](/defender-for-identity) security alerts in the [Microsoft 365 security center](/microsoft-365/security/defender/microsoft-365-defender).

 Defender for Identity alerts are natively integrated into the [Microsoft 365 security center](https://security.microsoft.com) with a dedicated Identity alert page format.
-This marks the first step in the journey to [introduce the full Microsoft Defender for Identity experience into the unified Microsoft 365 Defender portal](/defender-for-identity/defender-for-identity-in-microsoft-365-defender).
+This marks the first step in the journey to [introduce the full Microsoft Defender for Identity experience into Microsoft 365 Defender](/defender-for-identity/defender-for-identity-in-microsoft-365-defender).

 The new Identity alert page gives Microsoft Defender for Identity customers better cross-domain signal enrichment and new automated identity response capabilities.
 It ensures that you stay secure and helps improve the efficiency of your security operations.